“The patterns will keep re-appearing until the lesson is learnt…”

 5.Get Your Emotions Out of The Situation

-It’s easier to victimize ourselves and feel sorry for ourselves especially when the patterns keep happening to us.
+It’s easier to victimize ourselves and feel sorry for ourselves especially when the negative patterns keep happening to us.

 Not again,you’d hear yourself say, or this always happens to me!